adamcharnock/lightbus/docs/reference/events.md

 activity, and is therefore dealt with by the `lightbus run` command.

-You can setup these listeners in another services' bus.py file as follows:
+You can setup these listeners in another services' `bus` module as follows:

 ```python3